-2005.08.08 | home
+2005.08.08

-Current display devices have a limited gamut of intensities.
+Display devices have a limited gamut of intensities.
 Our eyes, however, are much more sensitive by several orders of magnitude.
 To better mimic how we perceive colour in the real-world we use high dynamic range (HDR) rendering.
 The dynamic range is the ratio between the maximum and minimum intensities.
 We can increase the overall perceived contrast of a scene by making local changes to contrast.
 There are several ways to approach HDR rendering, two of which are described herein.

-The amount of light we see is controlled by the pigmented, round, contractile membrane of the eye commonly known as the iris.
+The amount of light we see is controlled by the round and contractile membrane of the eye commonly known as the iris.
 Under well illuminated conditions the iris contracts, otherwise it dilates.
 Also important in how we perceive the world is the amount of time we view a scene.
 We notice, for example, that features in a dark room become more evident the longer we look around.
 In our model we use exposure T to represent the contraction / dilation of our irises and the amount of time we view a particular scene.
 We render very intense sources of light with large values of T. To underexpose parts of a scene we use small values of T. The relationship between intensity and the amount of light can be simplified to

 This equation describes a tone reproduction curve [114].
 For each colour channel of a given pixel we apply the following spatially invariant transform